Locking Down Science Gateways with Landlock and Seccomp: Implementation and Testing

 \subsection{The FUKA Gateway}

-For FUKA, we implemented FukaGateway~\cite{FukaGateway}, a fully functioning science gateway that operates through a REST interface over HTTP.
-Unlike the other two applications, we used the Ubuntu 25.04 operating system, because we were more familiar with how to configure Slurm on that platform.
+In the two previous case studies, we focused only on enabling Landlock/Seccomp in a local execution of a scientific application.
+For the final case study presented in this paper, we opted to implement FukaGateway~\cite{FukaGateway}, a fully-functional science gateway server around the FUKA initial data solver.
+FukaGateway establishes a solid, practical proof of concept that Landlock/Seccomp can be used as a security layer for a science gateway in the real world.
+We chose FUKA in particular for this purpose as its heavy memory requirements (300~GB for a single solution) render it impossible to run on consumer hardware and thus inaccessible to many people in absence of a science gateway.

-To access the FukaGateway, the user can use simple \texttt{curl} commands to submit jobs, monitor their progress, and download their results.
-The REST endpoints always respond in JSON, allowing scripts to easily interact with the gateway.
+FukaGateway exposes REST endpoints over HTTP that respond with structured JSON; a purpose-built web page can be made to facilitate access to the gateway, but simple \texttt{curl} commands work just as well.
+Users can submit jobs, monitor the progress of their jobs, and download their results.
 The available endpoints are described in Table~\ref{tab:fuka-endpoints}.
+FukaGateway manages its job queue with Slurm; this is a plausible real-world arrangement.
+Unlike for the other two applications, we chose to host FukaGateway on the Ubuntu 25.04 operating system, because we were more familiar with how to configure Slurm on that platform.

 Submitting a job to the FUKA Binary Neutron Star (BNS) solver requires a \texttt{initial\_bns.info} infofile.
 See Listing~\ref{lst:submit}.
-This is a standard FUKA file describing the positions, separation, spins, masses of the neutron stars, equations of state, etc. When a job is submitted, the server first parses the infofile to extract the parameters therein.
+This is a standard Boost property map describing the positions, separation, spins, masses of the neutron stars, equations of state, etc. When a job is submitted, FukaGateway first parses the infofile to extract the parameters therein.
 These parameters are matched against previously submitted jobs to determine whether an identical job already exists.
-If so, the ID of the prior job is returned, and no extra work is done.
+If so, the ID of the prior job is returned, and FUKA is never invoked.
 Otherwise, a job is queued on the nodes using the \texttt{slurm} job manager, and a new ID is returned.
 The job ID can be passed to various endpoints which operate on individual jobs, e.g., polling the job status or downloading the results from a finished job.
 See Listings~\ref{lst:poll} and~\ref{lst:download} respectively.

+It should be noted that parsing the infofile in the FukaGateway is not necessitated by the use of Landlock/Seccomp and does not serve any security function; it is done only for the purpose of retrieving cached results from previous jobs run with the same parameters.
+In situations where parsing the user input outside of the science application itself is infeasible, there are no negative implications for security or the use of Landlock/Seccomp.